-And despite the failure of Vinland, Scandinavian-Americans have plenty to celebrate.
+Despite the failure of Vinland, Scandinavian-Americans have plenty to celebrate.
 Today almost 11 million Americans trace their ancestry to Sweden, Norway, Denmark, Finland or Iceland, making Scandinavians collectively the fifth-largest European heritage group.
 A greater percentage of the population of Norway and Sweden emigrated to the United States than that of any country besides Great Britain.

 From Chicago to Seattle, through Minneapolis (and Garrison Keillor’s mythical Lake Wobegon) and the Great Plains, Scandinavians laid the rails and broke the sod in America.
 Among the many who helped shape their new country: Charles Lindbergh, Victor Borge, Knute Rockne, reformer Jacob Riis, Eric Sevareid, Greta Garbo, Gateway Arch architect Eero Saarinen, Chief Justice Earl Warren, “Linux” programmer Linus Torvalds, Carl Sandburg, Walter Mondale… and even the first “president of the United States” (under the pre-Constitution Articles of Confederation), a Swede named John Hanson.